soumyadeeptadas/CancerPredUsingML/README.md

 # Software Required:
 MATLAB/Octave

+##Run the 'model.m' file which is the driver function.
+Check the Command window for Output.

 # This ML model predicts whether a Tumour is Malignant or Benign, learning 10 diff. features of the tumour:
 1) Clump Thickness
 2) Uniformity of Cell Size